 The pricing and bill outcomes in this report do not constitute specific pricing and billing forecasts.
 Actual price movements will be influenced by how retailers compete, the dynamics of wholesale spot and contract markets, the outcomes of future network regulatory decisions, and changes in policy and legislation.

-Western Australia is the exception to this national trend, with electricity prices and bills expected to increase over the period.
+Australian Capital Territory is the exception to this national trend, with electricity prices and bills expected to increase over the period.

 Media: Kellie Bisset, Media and Content Manager, 0438 490 041